TanXiao/RSVA11001-Adapter/README.md

     bootcmd=showlogo;bootm 0x80060000.bootdelay=1.baudrate=115200.ethaddr=00:16:55:00:00:00.ipaddr=192.168.0.100.serverip=192.168.0.1.gatewayip=192.168.0.1.netmask=255.255.255.0.bootfile="uImage"

 Apparently ttyAMA0 refers to a serial port on the SoC.
 Inside the box there is a 5 pin port labeled UART0.
-The serial port on the back of the unit labelled 'ALARM' is appears to have level converters, so it is probably driven off a separate piece of hardware.

-There is pretty obviously a busybox binary on there.
-They didn't even both renaming it to 'VeryBusyBox' or something like that.

 These lines are the password for the root user in /etc/shadow format